 Fortunately, there is a solution.
 Sphinx offers such a great feature as a real-time indexes.
 The main difference of RT-indexes is that they do not require an indexer and allow you to add, update and delete data by applying directly to the search service.

-In the traditional scheme, indexer queries the database on its own.
-But here an application have to update the data.
-Is it possible to combine these two schemes?
-Is it possible to move this work to the database?
+In the traditional setup, the indexer would query the database independently, but in this case, the application needs to update the data.
+Is it feasible to merge these two methods by shifting the responsibility to the database?

 Let's move from words to deeds!

 Pg-sphinx, an extension for linking Sphinx search with PostgreSQL, allows you to update indexes directly from the triggers, stored procedures and any other places where a call to function is possible.
 For example, the SQL-code below updates (or inserts if it was not there yet) record nr.
 3 in

 SELECT sphinx_replace('blog_posts', 3, ARRAY[ 'title', 'Report', 'content', 'Here are photos from the last journey' ]);

 SELECT sphinx_delete('blog_posts', 3);